janvda/node-red-contrib-edge-impulse/README.md

 ##  "edge-impulse-classify" Node

-This node runs an `impulse` on the input payload and outputs the classification and/or anomaly detection.
+This node runs the `impulse` on the input payload and outputs the classification and/or anomaly detection.
 E.g. the input can be a fixed length audio fragment, an image,... converted to 1 dimensional array.

 Here below an example of the output payload it might produce: